Tutorial: Run the gravity-compensation demo

 use real.launch.py instead — everything downstream is identical.)

-Step 3 — Walk the FSM into REMOTE
+Step 3 — Switch to REMOTE

-terminal, inside pixi shell):
+pixi shell):

-R1+B starts REMOTE (remote_policy_controller).
-Use the B
+rl_policy_controller) and R1+B starts REMOTE

-combo / the start_remote service for this demo.
+(remote_policy_controller).
+Use the B combo for this demo.

 Confirm REMOTE is active before running the loop:

-# controller_name: remote_policy_controller
+# remote_policy_controller humanoid_control/RemotePolicyController active

 Step 4 — Run the gravity-comp loop (torque mode)